-rey initormation - for explanate 17 110100, 00
+Tey information - for explanato 19 110100, 00

 Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on January or February 2022
+Policy determined on 2 February 2022

-Policy contact name and position n
+Policy contact name and position Sam Banks, Headteacher

-Amendments after determination า -
+Amendments after determination 1 The policy was amended in July 2022 to reflect that the school become

+a member of the Ivy Education Trust where previously it was a member

+of the Estuaries Multi-Academy Trust.
+No changes were made to how

+the policy operates for an academy school.

 Department for Education school l number 878-4101

 Age range 11 to 16

 Type of school Academy secondary school

-Admissions authority The Estuaries Multi-Academy Trust
+Admissions authority Ivy Education Trust

 Normal round intake Year 7

-Published Admission Number 20 150
+Published Admission Number 20)23-24 150

-Priority for children to another setting No
+Priority for children to another se etting No

-Priority for children from another setting Cockwood Primary School
+Priority for children from a linked school Cockwood Primary School

 Exminster Community Primary School

 Gatehouse Primary Academy

-Kenn C of E Primary School
+Kenn Church of England Primary School

 Kenton Primary School

 Starcross Primary School

 Westcliff Primary Academy

 Designated religious character No

 Admissions catchment area Yes - see below

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form n Yes - only to be used for the exceptional need criterion.
+Supplementary Information Form า Yes - only to be used for the exceptional need criterion.
 See below

-Key Dates Normal round 1.0 Les 0000 to the Nethern Ober's a Paris 121 to 04 Outel 10000
+Key Dates Normal round

-When to apply 1 September 2022 to the National Closing Date which is 31 October 2022
+When to apply ber 2022 to the National Closing Date which is 31 October 2022

-Decision National Offer Date which is 1 March 2023
+Decision onal Offer Date which is 1 March 2023

-When to appeal From 29 March 2023 or from 20 school days after the refusal, whichever is later 1
+When to appeal From 29 N 29 March 2023 or from 20 school days after the refusal, whichever is later 1

-Deadline to submit appeal 31 March 2023
+Deadline to submit appeal 31 March

-Deadline to hear appeal 16 June 2 20234
+Deadline to hear appeal

 Key Dates In-Year admission

-ne 2023 for Year Groups 8 to 11
+When to apply from 1 June 2023 for Year Groups 8 to 11

-from 1 September 2023 for Yes
+from 1 Se 1 September 2023 for Year 7

-Decision within 10 school days of an application
+Decision within 10 10 school days of an application

-chool days after refusal
+When to submit appeal from 20 school days after refusal

-Deadline to hear appeal hear appeal within 30 school days of the form being submitted
+Deadline to hear appeal within 30 s school days of the form being submitted

+· · · · · · · · · · · · · · · · · · ·